It’s difficult to believe but most people have gone more than ten years without having a hearing exam.

 It might have slipped her mind.

 Maybe she’s purposely avoiding thinking about it.
-But getting the suggested hearing tests has concrete benefits.
+But getting the suggested hearing aid discovery tests has concrete benefits.

 We can establish a baseline for your hearing, which will help determine any future deviations, even if it’s presently healthy.
 If you can catch your hearing loss before it becomes obvious, you can better protect it.